openproblems-bio/website/content/NeurIPS_docs/about_tasks/task2_modality_matching.md

 ### Input data formats

 This component expects two inputs, `--input_mod1` and `--input_mod2`.
 They are both [AnnData](https://anndata.readthedocs.io/en/latest/) h5ad files for which the rows are shuffled and anonymised.
 These files have the attributes below.
-If the `feature_types` of one file is "GEX", then that of the other must be either "ATAC" or "ADT".
+If the `feature_types` of one file is "GEX", then that of the other must be either "ATAC" or "ADT" (antibody-derived tag, a measure of protein abundance).

 ```plaintext
 adata